Supreme Court of Kyrgyzstan

-The Supreme Court of Kyrgyzstan is the highest court of appeal in the legal system of Kyrgyzstan.
+The Supreme Court of Kyrgyzstan is one of the highest court of appeal in the legal system of Kyrgyzstan.
 The Supreme Court also has supervisory powers over lower courts and, since the abolition of the Constitutional Court under the 2010 Constitution, determines the constitutionality of laws.
+In 2021, however, the Constitutional Court was re-established as a result of a new version of the Constitution.